 Quality of Place Focus

-For larger grants, Community Foundation of Southern Indiana Board of Directors has adopted a quality of place focus for our larger grantmaking, with the first grants being awarded in Spring of 2019.
+For larger grants, Community Foundation of Southern Indiana Board of Directors has adopted a quality of place focus for our larger grantmaking.
 Our aim is to drive community impact in areas that will improve our overall quality of life and spur new growth and opportunity for our entire community.
 “Quality of place” means the characteristics of our Southern Indiana region that make it distinctive from other places and attractive as an area to live, work and play.
 It includes our environment, cultural amenities, and recreational opportunities as well as our civic traditions.
 We believe that as these quality of place factors improve, greater economic growth and development for our region will follow, benefiting all residents and organizations across our community.
 We will bring you more information about this exciting change to our grantmaking soon!

 Please Note: Assist Grants do not need to focus on Quality of Place.